zeeshanali-k/MetaProbe/README.md

                 },
             )
 ```
-Fold here is just an Convinience Extension Method of Kotlin `Result` Class, so you can also use it without it.
+Fold here is just an Convinience Extension Method of Kotlin `Result` Class, so you can also use MetaProbe without it.
 For Callback Method Use this code:

 ```kotlin